 ECE 350 Control Systems (3 cr.)

-Prerequisite(s): MAT 225, MAT 256
+Prerequisite(s): MAT 225, MAT 256 systems.

-This course presents mathematical methods of describing systems, with a focus on linear negative feedback control systems.
 Topics covered typically include signals and systems, Laplace and Fourier transforms, block diagrams, transfer functions, time-domain modeling, and error and stability analysis.
 Work is done analytically and numerically with examples from computer, electrical, and aerospace engineering, communications, and mechatronics.
 Additionally, students are in- troduced to the implementation of feedback control in embedded systems.